ShawnChenXHC/clio-blogs/webpack-article-2/working-draft.md

 ## Introduction

 This is the second of a two-part series on how we use Webpack here at Clio.
-Last time, I talked briefly about the problems we faced running Webpack on our CI provider before transitioning into a exposition on our upgrade path to Webpack v4.
+Last time, I talked briefly about the problems we faced running Webpack on our CI provider before transitioning into an exposition on our upgrade path to Webpack v4.
 The narrative then ended before I had a chance to explain how we actually dealt with our memory issues.
 In this sequel, I will dive into this memory issue in detail.
 Welcome to part two, :zap: Electric Boogaloo :zap:.

 ### Disclaimer